Malta Residence and Visa Programme: Key Defining Features

 Once the application process has been successfully completed by ‘Residency Malta Agency’, applicants receive permanent residency immediately and an ‘eResidence’ card, that entitles them to live in Malta and to travel visa free throughout the Schengen Member States.

-Features that set the MPRP apart from other programmes, include:
+Features that set the MPRP apart from other routes, include:

 • There is no need to learn Maltese as there is no language test to obtain Permanent Residence.